-These are substantial gender gaps, especially when considering the context.
-The UK is one of the most gender equal countries in the world3 and previous literature finds that women command higher resource shares in working couples than in households with children or where the woman does not work (e.g. Bargain, Donni and Hentati (2022)).
+3United Nations Development Programme.
+(2022).
+Human development report 2021-22. http://report. hdr.undp.org women command higher resource shares in working couples than in households with children or where the woman does not work (e.g. Bargain, Donni and Hentati (2022)).
 Therefore, we can think of this as an approximate lower bound for the kind of intra-household inequality we are likely to encounter in other countries and with broader household compositions.
 This reinforces previous findings in the literature that equal sharing does not hold, and that it is important to estimate intra-household inequality instead of using a per capita approach.
-For the UK, these estimates suggest that policymakers may wish to target support to women in low-income households, perhaps in the form of direct transfers or subsidies for female-specific products.